7oxicshadow/xbox_xbe_launcher/README.md

 # xbox_xbe_launcher
 When placed on the root of an xiso it will list all detected XBE files and provide an option to select which one you wish to launch.
-This is useful for chihiro games that do not have a default.xbe or for allowing multiple modded xbe files to exist on the idso (60fps, widescreen patched etc...)
+This is useful for chihiro games that do not have a default.xbe or for allowing multiple modded xbe files to exist on the iso (60fps, widescreen patched etc...)

 ## Prerequisites
 NXDK will need some additional libraries to be installed.
 Use the following guide: